SublimeText/CoffeeScript/README.md

 > This is the recommended installation method.

 If you have Sublime Package Control, you know what to do.
 If not, well: it's a package manager for Sublime Text 2; it's awesome and you can [read about it here](http://wbond.net/sublime_packages/package_control).
+It is in Alpha stage for Sublime Text 3 and installation guide is [at this page](http://wbond.net/sublime_packages/package_control/installation#ST3).

 To install Package Control by Git:

-The Packages/ folder listed below refers to the folder that opens when you use the Preferences > Browse Packages… menu.
+The Packages/ folder listed below refers to the folder that opens when you use the `Preferences > Browse Packages…` menu.
 ```
 cd Packages/
 git clone https://github.com/wbond/sublime_package_control.git "Package Control"